 The Big Island (a name that not only speaks for its size, but also helps clear up the confusion between Hawai’i - the island and Hawaii - the state) is a tropical paradise of unparalleled beauty and diversity in heritage, landscape, choice of attractions and activities available year-round.

 When it comes to dazzling even the most seasoned traveler in search of the perfect tropical beach scenery, the Big Island does not disappoint.
 As if some of the world’s most stunning white sand beaches along its western coast weren’t enough, the island features spectacular green and black sand beaches on its southern coast.
 And, in the unlikely event visitors should tire of touring lush rainforests, exploring unique hiking trails, helicopter tours or watching majestic whales, the two volcanoes on the island (one dormant – Mauna Kea, and one active – Mauna Loa) await to serve as the ultimate showstoppers.

 When visiting Hawaii’s Big Island, it’s rather pointless to ask “what is there to see/do?”.
 Imagine instead your perfect vacation dreams, and then, watch them come true.

 World-class golf?
 Big game fishing?
 Scuba diving?
-Stargazing from the Mauna Kea?
+Stargazing from the top of Mauna Kea?
 Horseback riding?
 High-end shopping and fine dinning?
 If you’ve dreamed it, you can find it on the Big Island.
-And what’s more, effortless planning is part of the deal when you use the Boundless Hawaii Vacation Rentals Virtual Concierge service.
+And what’s more, effortless planning is part of the deal when you use the Boundless Hawaii vacation rentals Virtual Concierge service.